Where does your team’s Premier League stadium rank in size?

 Falmer Stadium is one of the newest Premier League stadiums having only been built, in 2011.
 For sponsorship reasons, Falmer Stadium is known as the American Express Community Stadium.
-The club calls it “the biggest deal in [club] history.”
+The club calls it the biggest deal in their history, but does not provide specifics.
 There are no plans to expand the stadium at this time.

 Molineux Stadium – Capacity: 32,050

 Wolverhampton’s Molineux Stadium is one of the elders of Premier League stadiums.
 Molineux Stadium used to harbor a much larger capacity through the English Football League has revised its stance on stadium terracing.
 Development plans are in place, though they were previously delayed.
 Premier League Owner Jeff Shi noted that He wants the club “to get to 50,000 as soon as possible“.

 King Power Stadium is also one of the newest, built only in 2002.
 Leicester left their old stadium, Filbert Street after the English Football League mandated stadiums become all-seaters.
 After consistently selling out the 21,500 seats they evaluated (and eventually) moved to a larger stadium.
 Leicester have already confirmed that plans are underway for what’s expected to move them beyond 40,000.

 St. Mary’s Stadium – Capacity: 32,384

 Southampton’s stadium is new as of 2001, after outgrowing their prior stadium.
 After converting to an all-seater stadium — it had seated only slightly over 15,000.
 St. Mary’s Stadium can be expanded on three of its four sides, meaning it could be expanded to somewhere above 50,000.
 It was rumored that during construction that Portsmouth (a rival team) fans buried a team jersey under the North stand.
 A pagan which was called in to clear up the curse for the Southampton team.